 File Annual Reports

-In New Jersey, LLCs need to file an annual report, also known as a statement of information, to remain in good standing.
+In New Jersey, LLCs need to file a New Jersey annual report to remain in good standing.
 The fee is $75 and the report is due by the end of the anniversary month of LLC formation.

-Starting an LLC in New Jersey is a straightforward process, but it does take time and involves several fee payments.
-To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service such as LegalZoom.
+Starting an LLC in New Jersey is a straightforward process, but it does take time and involves several filing fees.
+Here are the costs associated with starting an LLC in New Jersey.
+To make sure you’re in full compliance with the law, you might want to consult an attorney or hire an online service LLC formation service.
 The last thing you want is for your newly created LLC to run afoul of the law and face fines or other restrictions.

 New Jersey LLC FAQs